This screening includes The Return of Draw Egan

 - Free, no ticket required

-Visit the IU Cinema YouTube channel to watch the introduction and interactive conversation with IU Cinema Assistant Director of Events, Facilities, and Guest Services Jessica Davis Tagg and composer Ari Fisher ,and IU Jacobs School of Music Associate Professor Larry Groupé from the May 21 screening of The Return of Draw Egan.
+Visit the IU Cinema YouTube channel to watch the introduction and interactive conversation with IU Cinema Assistant Director of Events, Facilities, and Guest Services Jessica Davis Tagg and composer Ari Fisher ,and IU Jacobs School of Music Associate Professor Larry Groupé from this screening of The Return of Draw Egan.

 In 2016, IU Cinema premiered a new orchestral score it commissioned from composer Ari Fisher for the film The Return of Draw Egan.
 The score was the inaugural event for the Jon Vickers Film Scoring Award, endowed by the Honorable P.A.
 Mack.
 We have worked with Fisher to bring his score and the film The Return of Draw Egan to IU Cinema’s Virtual Screening Room.
 You will be able to stream the film from this link to the device of your choosing for free from 7 pm EST on May 21 through May 24.
 Special thanks to Ari Fisher.